YinTokey/yintokey.github.io/content/posts/projects/rendering-service.md

 - **Prioritization & Communication**: I sat down with my team leader and project manager to clearly define what was urgent vs. what could wait.
 This helped set expectations and reduced unnecessary interruptions.

-- **Logging Improvement**: I improved our backend logging system, making it easier for other engineers to find the root cause of rendering issues without needing my immediate help.
+- **Logging Improvement**: I improved the logging output, making it easier for other engineers to find the root cause of rendering issues without needing my immediate help.

 - **Documentation**: I created a comprehensive tech guide, including API usage, troubleshooting guide, and cross-team collaboration guide so that other teams could identify and solve common issues by themselves instead of pinging me for every small problem.